Yenagoa

-Bayelsa Airport (Bayelsa Cargo Airport) is an airport located in the Bayelsa State capital of Yenagoa, southern Nigeria.
+Bayelsa Airport (Bayelsa International Airport) is an airport located in the Bayelsa State capital of Yenagoa, southern Nigeria.
 Yenagoa Bayelsa Airport received its first aircraft arrival on February 14, 2019.

 Yenagoa is the home of Bayelsa United, a men's association football club that plays in the second-tier Nigeria National League, and Bayelsa Queens, a women's football club in the NWFL Premiership.
 The two clubs won the 2021 Aiteo Cup for men and women respectively.
 The men's match took place at the new Samuel Ogbemudia Stadium in Benin City, Benin.
 Bayelsa United defeated Nasarawa United 4–3 on penalties after the regular period and added time had ended 2–2.